 |6||Trust Management: Risk and Quality||30|

-- 3rd PART: INNOVATION AND PRODUCT PROJECTS ADMINISTRATION
+- 3rd Part: PROJECT ADMINISTRATION FOR INNOVATION AND PRODUCT

-The third part of the program intends to teach project directors about innovative topics and enhance their performance from a creativity standpoint.
+The third part of the program precisely aims to train project managers on innovative topics and enhance all their creative functions from creativity.

-The corresponding subjects and hours that make up the third part are shown in the following table:
+The subjects and the corresponding hours that comprise the second part are as follows:

 |8||Knowledge Management and Organizational Learning||30|

 These subjects, despite being independent, are structured according to a consistent pedagogical order.
 Each subject is divided into basic thematic units or chapters.
 A printed version of the content is offered, so the student can successfully complete the various evaluation tasks.

 - 4th Part: MASTER'S FINAL PROJECT OR DEGREE THESIS

 Due to the nature of the proposed methodology, the Final Master's Project is the natural extension of the project carried out by the student throughout the Master's Degree in Project Development for Innovation and Product, with a strong theoretical and research contribution in the chosen topic.

 The Master’s Final Project or Thesis, which teaching load is 100 hours, aims to present a complete work that presents the complete development of a project, thus answering the starting hypothesis as proposed by the student.